BlueGrizzliBear/Philosophers/README.md

 ## Context

 This project was done as part of 42's Software Engineer program.
+Project was passed the 2nd December 2020.

 ## Usage